Leslie C. Aiello: Research areas

 Aiello studies evolutionary anthropology with focuses on human adaptation and life history, as well as the evolution of the brain, diet, language and cognition, and locomotion and its energetic costs.
 She has also researched Paleolithic hominids and their thermoregulation and climate adaptation.

-In collaboration with Peter Wheeler, she developed the expensive tissue hypothesis, regarding early humans, according to which there is an inverse correlation between the increase in brain size during human evolution and the parallel reduction of the digestive tract as a result of richer protein animal foods.
+In collaboration with Peter Wheeler, she developed the expensive tissue hypothesis (ETH), regarding early humans, according to which there is an inverse correlation between the increase in brain size during human evolution and the parallel reduction of the digestive tract as a result of richer protein animal foods.
 Another idea she posited was that higher reproductive costs would be the effect of this increase in brain size, which was compensated by the females increasing in size faster than the males.
 She highlighted that terrestriality (movement of early hominids from forest to savannahs) is the oldest stage that led to human civilization.
 The second stage was bipedialism and the third is encephalization (evoking larger brains).
 Aiello identified social implications of meat eating, one of which is food sharing, which does not happen often in primates, which strengthens the bond between female and offspring.
 The other societal implication is that meat eating likely led to division of labor between males and females (males hunting, females caring for dependent young).
-Meat eating did not cause larger brains, but simply made them possible.
+According to the ETH, meat eating did not cause larger brains, but simply made them possible.

 Aiello emphasized that a large brain, long legs and the creation and use of tools probably evolved together, but not as a single package at the beginning of the lineage of Homo, especially in Australopithecus ancestors.
 Therefore, early humans were able to change with their changing environmental conditions, which allowed them to survive and spread from Africa around 1.85 million years ago.
 Aiello has said, "taken together, these data suggest that species of early Homo were more flexible in their dietary choices than other species."
 And, "their flexible diet — probably containing meat — was aided by stone tool-assisted foraging that allowed our ancestors to exploit a range of resources."
 Flexibility is a hallmark of human biology.